savannah-diggett/spark-fake-news-detector/README.md

 # Spark MLlib Fake News Detection Pipeline

-A scalable fake news detection pipeline built with **Spark MLlib**, comparing Logistic Regression, Random Forest, Gradient Boosted Trees, and a stacked ensemble on the LIAR dataset — benchmarked across a single-node Colab environment and a distributed **GCP Dataproc** cluster.
+A scalable fake news detection pipeline built with **Spark MLlib**, comparing Logistic Regression, Random Forest, Gradient Boosted Trees, and a stacked ensemble on the LIAR dataset,  benchmarked across a single-node Colab environment and a distributed **GCP Dataproc** cluster.

 ## Problem & Motivation

 Fake news detection is a classification problem: given a statement, predict whether it's real or fake.
-Manual fact-checking doesn't scale — social media platforms generate millions of statements daily, and misinformation poses a direct threat to democratic integrity and public health.
+Manual fact-checking doesn't scale: social media platforms generate millions of statements daily, and misinformation poses a direct threat to democratic integrity and public health.

 This is a strong candidate for a distributed ML approach because:
 - The classification signal is subtle — fake news often mimics the language patterns of real news, so simple rule-based approaches fail.